JuanDvaTri/vault/README.md

  I am using the github desktop app.
 I don't really know how to type inside of this file there, so I am opening it through vs code instead.
 I will not think about it too much right now.

  I don't understand how to make a branch.

+ I made the branch in github desktop instead. gonna try this.